Bootloader signatures withdrawn via update: Microsoft boots Linux - How smart Technology changing lives

 microsoft has withdrawn a number of bootloader signatures via Windows Update.
-In fact, the company has thus paralyzed linux.
+In fact, the company has thus paralyzed boots-linux/">Linux.

 Microsoft withdrew a number of boot loader signatures via Windows Update for the August patch day and effectively paralyzed Linux: Thanks to Secure Boot, computers only start operating systems whose boot loaders have been signed by Microsoft.
 So rootkits and boot viruses should not have a chance. c’t explains how to get your Linux running again despite Microsoft’s boot monopoly.